100-m/nx.digital/doc/security.md

 ## Data Access Admin

 Only the cloud administrator can administer your differents services.
-His duties are to manage the right of the team member according to current projects of the team.
+His duties are to manage the rights of the team member according to current projects of the team.

 ## Backup and Recovery